pruthviiraj/my-learnings/README.md

 # My Learnings 📚

-This repository is a personal learning log where I document my day-to-day progress in **data analytics, SQL, Python, and BI tools**.
+This repository is a personal learning log where I document my day to day progress in **data analytics, SQL, Python, and BI tools**.

 The goal of this repo is simple: **learn consistently, practice with real examples, and keep everything organized in one place**.